PMArkive/NintendoClients_wiki/PIA-Overview.md

 </table>

 ### Protocol
 All peer-to-peer packets are sent through UDP.
 The packet format is described [here](PIA-Protocol).
-Once a connection between consoles has been established they talk to each other through a bunch of [protocols / services](PIA-Protocols).
+Once a connection between consoles has been established they talk to each other through a bunch of [protocols](PIA-Protocols).
 Most of these are only used internally by PIA to set up and manage the connections.
 The following protocols may be used to exchange game-specific data:

 * [[Reliable Protocol]]
 * [[Unreliable Protocol]]